MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest4.md

 - Explore the settings that contain secret values (e.g., `ODATA_USERPWD`); instead of specifying the value explicity, it refers to your Azure Key Vault.

-  :point_up: Note that this refernece does not contain a password to authenticate access from the App Service -- it only holds a resource to the specific secret.

   ```
   @Microsoft.KeyVault(SecretUri=https://kv-kt6nr4qdrsqss.vault.azure.net/secrets/kv-secret-odata-password)
   ```

+> [!TIP]
+> Note that this refernece does not contain a password to authenticate access from the App Service -- it only holds a resource to the specific secret.

 - Go to the Key Vault and open the "Access policies" blade.
 You see that the Key Vault uses the App Service's managed identity to authorize access.

   ![](2024-01-23-07-42-18.png)

-### Inspect the application log
+### (optional) Inspect the application log
 As managed service, the "App Service" resource hosting your application comes with a lot of platform-managed capabilities.
 For example, you can easily inspect the log information written from your console.

 - Typically, there are different paths to achieve the same goal.
 One way to view the application log is to open the Azure Portal, browse to App Service resource and open up the "Logstream" blade in the "Monitoring" section: